 Once at the top, enjoy the views get as many pictures as you can and if you can find a spot to sit and stop for a snack as we did.
 We stayed at the top for at least 20-30 minutes just enjoying the view, which was only one of our rewards after this strenuous hike.

 When you’re ready, decide which way you’re going and head back down for your second reward, fresh fruit or a delicious fruit smoothie!
-You’ll see the red food truck in the parking lot.
-They sell fresh fruit and smoothies.
-As well as shave ice, or if you’re in the mood for a hot dog or hamburger.
-This food truck is cash only.
-I went with the Piña Colada smoothie.
-And I highly recommend it as a refreshing way to cool down after your accomplishment.
+You’ll see the red food truck in the parking lot, they sell fresh fruit and smoothies as well as shave ice, or if you’re in the mood for a hot dog or hamburger, they have you covered.
+This food truck is cash only, so be prepared.
+I went with the Piña Colada smoothie, and I highly recommend it as a refreshing way to cool down after your accomplishment.

 -Stay on the trail and don’t go over any barriers for a better view or picture